zoldello/Gramene-Tree/README.md

 - Display internal node name by hovering over a node

--Select all leaf nodes of an internal node by double clicking the internal node (if the internal node was not previously selected.)
+- Select all leaf nodes of an internal node by double clicking the internal node (if the internal node was not previously selected.)
 The leaf nodes will turn red

 - Unselect all leaf nodes of an intenral node by double clicking the internal node (if internal node was not previously selected.)
 The leaf nodes will become clear.